HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 ## deliverable and work plan

-The development process will cost around 2 months. re are a few phases.
+The development will based on scrum development and will use process will cost around 2 months. re are a few phases.